 4444 (Cont.)
 APPLICABLE TO SPECIFIC SERVICES 01-97

-If within 90 days of receipt of the renewal request, HCFA is unable to make a finding, based on the information you provided, that the assurances have been met and that the waiver is cost effective , HCFA may either formally request additional information or disapprove the request.
+If within 90 days of receipt of the renewal request, HCFA is unable to make a finding, based on the information you provided, that the assurances have been met and that the waiver is cost effective or cost neutral, HCFA may either formally request additional information or disapprove the request.
 (See §4441.D.)
-For waivers expiring after September 29, 1986, HCFA may, however, in doing so, grant you up to a 90-day extension of the current waiver to permit you the opportunity to more fully document that the statutory and regulatory requirements are met without jeopardizing the continuity of the waiver or to submit a new waiver request. .
+For waivers expiring after September 29, 1986, HCFA may, however, in doing so, grant you up to a 90-day extension of the current waiver to permit you the opportunity to more fully document that the statutory and regulatory requirements are met without jeopardizing the continuity of the waiver or to submit a new waiver request.
+All or part of the temporary extension may be subsumed into the latest approved waiver period.

+HCFA will determine whether a request for renewal of an existing waiver is actually a renewal request or a request for a new waiver.
+If you make significant changes to your waiver program, HCFA will consider it to be a new waiver.
+On the other hand, minor changes can be included in your renewal request.

 When a renewal request is treated as a new request and additional information is requested of you, HCFA may extend your current waiver (those expiring after September 29, 1986) as initially approved for a period of up to 90 days if the current waiver is about to expire.
 Thus, you would have the opportunity to respond to HCFA's request without jeopardizing the continuity of the current waiver.